shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 As a workaround, you can:

 1. Revert commit with binary file
-2. Remov LFS client configurations from `.gitconfig`, can be checked easily by `git lfs env`
+2. Remove LFS client configurations from `.gitconfig`, can be checked easily by `git lfs env`
 3. Rebase
 4. Turn back configurations to `.gitconfig`